-A do not resuscitate order, or DNR, is a medical order written by a doctor.
-It instructs health care providers not to do cardiopulmonary resuscitation (CPR) if breathing stops or if the heart stops beating.
+A do-not-resuscitate order, or DNR order, is a medical order written by a doctor.
+It instructs health care providers not to do cardiopulmonary resuscitation (CPR) if a patient's breathing stops or if the patient's heart stops beating.

 CPR is the treatment you receive when your blood flow or breathing stops.
+It may involve:

 If you are near the end of your life or you have an illness that will not improve, you can choose whether you want CPR to be done.

 - If you do want to receive CPR, you don't have to do anything.